Usage

 Wow!
 This system has 19

 equations!
-Way more than needed if building this system from hand, where usually only two states (one for each compound in the reactor) and associated equations are considered.
+Way more than needed compared to building this system by hand, where usually only two states (one for each compound in the reactor) and associated equations are considered.
 So why does this system have so many more equations?

 This comes from the inner workings of this package.
-Looking directly at the equations (see Getting the Equations below on how to display them), it is visible that there are:
+Looking directly at the equations (see Getting the Equations below on how to display them), it becomes apparent that there are:

 - 3 equations for specifying the functions of each influent component (flowrate + 2 states) in the internally used